auerswal/pubcloud2020/extra/amazon-linux2/README.md

 but the AWS documentation claims that Amazon Linux includes support for additional ENIs via the package `ec2-net-utils`.
+I expect this to just work,
+possibly after add the `ec2-net-utils` package to cloud-config.

 ## Simple Web Server with Two Network Interfaces